 - Do not take this drug by mouth.
 For vaginal use only.
 Keep out of your mouth, nose, and eyes (may burn).

 - Wash your hands before and after use.

 - Use at bedtime for best results.

 - Dry outside vaginal area all the way after showering, bathing, or swimming.
-Do not swim for 9 to 12 hours after using this drug.
 Change out of wet bathing suits or damp workout clothes right away.

 - Do not have vaginal sex while using this drug.

 - Use a missed dose as soon as you think about it.